Learn how you can use Adobe apps to inspire engaging learning experiences and boost creativity in the classroom.

 Reflect on and celebrate their work and diversity

-Adobe Spark is an incredibly versatile learning tool
+Adobe CCX is an incredibly versatile learning tool

 Check out these great lessons for even more creative ways to empower your middle and high school students to get creative and express themselves.
 And since we know that one of the most powerful teaching tools we have is timely, meaningful feedback, take a look at how Adobe can make providing feedback easier and faster!